"As it now appears

 June 5th & 7th.
 The Privy Council ordered that

-Christmas 1556 before Dee was bound over to keep the peace.
-The
+Christmas of the following year Dee was bound over to

 webmaster believes that